 Slowly drop the first stitch off the left knitting needle.
 It has now been worked.

 Continue on until you have worked all the stitches on your knitting needle.

 Move your right needle with all the new stitches on it to your left hand, put the empty knitting needle in your right hand and just start over.
-This is known as turning the work.
+This is called turning your work.
 Typically you start off knitting with the right side facing you and then you turn your work and the wrong side faces you and so on.

 Remember: When you work garter stitch both sides will look the same so you won't really have a wrong side.
-Just another great thing about knitting garter stitch.
+Actually you'll choose the wrong side.